 It is expected that the average individual award will be $7,000 to $10,000.
 Individual awards will not exceed $15,000.
 The exact number of grant awards will depend on the nature, quality, and number of proposals received.
 If no proposals meet a minimum level of quality, no grants will be awarded.

-Half of the funding will be provided upon receipt of the signed agreement letter.
-The balance of the funding will be provided upon receipt of an Interim Report which must be submitted by December 11, 2020.
-A Final Report, which includes a project summary and final budget, is required of all awardees and must be completed by December 3, 2021.
+One-half of the funding will be provided upon receipt of the signed agreement letter.
+The balance of the funding will be provided upon receipt of an Interim Report which must be submitted by December 10, 2021.
+A Final Report, which includes a project summary and final budget, is required of all awardees and must be completed by December 2, 2022.

 The Review Panel will consist of members of the Multicultural Issues Board (MIB).
 Members of the Review Panel will exclude themselves from reviewing proposals where a conflict of interest may exist.

 A staff member from the ASHA Office of Multicultural Affairs will coordinate the review panel.
 The coordinator's evaluation of a proposal will be considered only when a panel member must be excluded from reviewing a specific proposal due to conflict of interest or when the panel's ratings do not provide a clear-cut decision on a specific proposal.

 Each reviewer will assign up to 100 points to each proposal as follows: